scali/monkey-wrench/README.md

 ### Datawarehousing : Setup a BigQuery Dataset

-1. Create an BigQuery Dataset with `bq` CLI
+0. (Optional) Create an BigQuery Dataset with `bq` CLI

+> [!IMPORTANT]
+> This dataset has been initialized via terraform, this command above is just for information

 ```sh
 bq --location=europe-north1 mk \